plopezmp/GdR/Automation with Ansible/README.md

 ```
 To leave the environment use `deactivate`.

-Ansible is already installed in this environment the `pip` package manager (e.g. check the list of installed packages with `pip freeze`)
+Ansible is already installed in this environment the `pip` package manager (e.g. check the list of installed packages with `pip freeze`).
+Besides `ansible`, there are some packages installed needed to make _ssh_ connections with the nodes, and to run the examples contained in this repository.
+For example, `paramiko` and `ansible-pylibssh`.